fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 ## Max D - Many Any (LP)

 Solid LP from one half of Beautiful Swimmers, taking in house/techno cuts that evoke vintage Morgan Geist and Ferox, interspersed with hip hop influences.
-Shout out to my man Gav aka Other Lands at [Underground Solu’shn](https://www.undergroundsolushn.com/) for the hot tip!
+Big up my man Gav aka Other Lands at [Underground Solu’shn](https://www.undergroundsolushn.com/) for the hot tip!

 <b>Current Favourite Track:</b> Shoutout Seefeel